aws-samples/amazon-rekognition-custom-labels-demo/README.md

 #### 4. Start the model

-The "*StartProjectVersion*" command allows to start running a version of a model.
+The "*StartProjectVersion*" action allows to start running a version of a model.
 Starting a model takes a while to complete, after that its status will transit to "*RUNNING*" (to check the current state of the model, navigate to the "Project Summary" tab of the demo).
 Once the model is running, you can detect custom labels in new images by navigating to the "T*est your models*" tab of the demo.